sivansha/OpenVPN-Daeom/README.md

 6. Implement `status`
 7. Implement a way to periodically kill all client connections where the certificate expired, is this even possible without referring to the CA?
+8. Allow the portal to talk to the daemon(s) and indicate which clients are allowed to connect until what time (@ cert creation either through client API or manually through the portal)
+   - then there is no need for the node to talk to the portal @connect
+9. How to sync the list of clients between portal/nodes when a new node is introduced, or they lose "sync"?

+## Daemon API

+### Status

+This command will tell the portal when it received its last update from the portal.
+The portal can then "replay" the `ADD` / `REMOVE` commands necessary to get the daemon in the correct state again.

+    STATUS

+Example:

+    STATUS

+Response:

+    2019-08-04T10:27:44+00:00

+### Add

+`ADD` will allow this CN to connect, until the provided `EXPIRY`.
+Once `EXPIRY` is reached, the `REMOVE` command will be run automatically.

+    ADD <CN> <EXPIRY>

+Example:

+    ADD 07d1ccc455a21c2d5ac6068d4af727ca 2019-08-04T10:27:44+00:00

+Response:

+    OK

+### Remove

+`REMOVE` will no longer allow the mentioned CN to connect, and also disconnect any clients connected with this CN.
+This is intended for (admin) initiated client removals, e.g. in case of abuse.

+    REMOVE <CN>

+Example:

+    REMOVE 07d1ccc455a21c2d5ac6068d4af727ca

+Response:

+    OK

+### List

+This will list all currently connected clients.

+    LIST

+    <CN> <EXPIRY> <IPv4> <IPv6>

+Example:

+    LIST

+Response:

+    07d1ccc455a21c2d5ac6068d4af727ca 2019-08-04T10:27:44+00:00 10.42.42.2 fd00:4242:4242:4242::1000